Revelstoke roads and weather: cloudy - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Tomorrow: Cloudy with 70 percent chance of showers.
-High 11.
+Today: Cloudy with 40 percent chance of showers.
+Snow level 1300 metres rising to 1700 metres this afternoon.
+High 12.
 UV index 2 or low.

+Tonight: Cloudy.
+40 percent chance of showers this evening.
+Showers beginning near midnight.
+Low 6.

+Tomorrow: Showers.
+Wind becoming northwest 20 km/h in the afternoon.
+High 12.
+UV index 1 or low.

 Active wildfires in southeastern BC: 2